-Web accessibility is the practice of making websites usable by people of all abilities and disabilities.
+Web accessibility is the practice of making websites usable by people of all abilities.
 As an increasingly important resource, the web provides people with information and access to education, government, recreation, employment, commerce, etc. For UConn, it is critical that users have equal access to all official information and services that are provided via the University’s websites.
+There are millions of digital touch points with the University, which means that no one person or department can make them all accessible.
+As a community, we have the privilege of collaborating to create an environment in which we can find the spirit, not just the law, of accessibility.

 As the state’s flagship public university, UConn must adhere to the State of Connecticut’s Universal Website Accessibility Policy which was established in 1994.
 The state policy adheres to the minimum levels of accessibility as defined by the World Wide Web Consortium, the international standards organization for the web.
 A checklist of design requirements is provided on the state’s policy website.